LoyolaChicagoBooks/introcs-csharp/rst/stringmethods2.rst

 .. index::
-   double: exercise; safe InputInt
+   double: exercise; safe PromptInt
-   double: exercise; safe InputDouble
+   double: exercise; safe PromptDouble

 .. _safe-input-number:

-Safe InputInt and InputDouble Exercise
+Safe PromptInt and PromptDouble Exercise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Save the example ``SafeNumberInputStub.cs`` as ``SafeNumberInput.cs``.

 The idea is to write safe versions of the utility functions
-InputInt and InputDouble (which can then be used in further
+PromptInt and PromptDouble (which can then be used in further
-places like InputIntInRange).
+places like PromptIntInRange).

 Be sure you are familiar with :ref:`safe-whole-number-input`,
 and the development of its ``InputWhole`` function.